Urigo/graphql-scalars/README.md

 inevitable parsing or conversion themselves.

 ### NonNegativeInt
 Integers that will have a value of 0 or more.
+Uses [`parseInt()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).

 ### PositiveInt
 Integers that will have a value greater than 0.
+Uses [`parseInt()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).

 ### NonNegativeFloat
 Floats that will have a value of 0 or more.
+Uses [`parseFloat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat).

 ### PositiveFloat
 Floats that will have a value greater than 0.
+Uses [`parseFloat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat).

 ### EmailAddress
 A field whose value conforms to the standard internet email address format as specified in